-To change the graphs both here and on the Monitor tab use the configure graphs link on the top right.
+To change the graphs both here and on the Monitor tab, use the configure graphs link on the top right.
 This opens a dialog box for setting the default interval for the x-axis.
-Save any changes that you have made and the values chosen will be the defaults whenever you log in.
-You can also change the defaults from the Monitor tab as described in Section 2.2.1, "The Server Graphs and Critical Events"; defaults for other users will be unchanged.
+Save your changes, and the values chosen become the defaults whenever you log in.
+You can also change the defaults from the Monitor tab as described in Section 2.2.1, "The Server Graphs and Critical Events"; defaults for other users are unchanged.